kettle11/kudo/README.md

 # :clap: kudo

 An Entity Component System for Rust.
-Easy, fast, and predictable.
+Fast, easy, and predictable.

 * No `unsafe`
 * No dependencies
-* Only `702` lines of code
+* Only `660` lines of code

 ```rust
 struct Health(f32);